Table of Contents

 - Antidepressants.
 Depression is a common side effect during withdrawal.
 Serious depression can delay successful treatment and may be abated with an antidepressant.

 - Anti-Anxiety Medications.
 It is common to experience extraordinarily high levels of anxiety, especially during the beginning withdrawal stage.
-An anti-anxiety can help to regulate anxious feelings.
+An anti-anxiety medication can help to regulate anxious feelings.

 - Sleep Aids.
 As treatment continues, many people experience insomnia.
 In some cases, over-the-counter sleep aids, like melatonin, are effective.
 In other cases, a stronger prescription sleep aid is necessary.